U-M CEW+

 Requirements

-• All proposals submitted for co-sponsorship must include an event that will be free and open to the University community.
+• All proposals submitted for co-sponsorship must include an event that will be free and open to the University community and take place in fiscal year 2027.
+Applications for events happening before July 1, 2026, will not be considered.

 • Proposals must include a complete budget documenting other event collaborators and funding sources.